EAlmadi/Phase3_project/README.md

 1. To analyze customer attributes and usage patterns in order to identify the key drivers of churn.
 2. To develop, train, and evaluate predictive models that classify customers as churners or non-churners.
-3. To generate actionable business insights and recommendations, based on the model outputs, that can support strategies to reduce customer churn.
+3. To evaluate the classifier model performance using metrics such as F1-score, Precision,Recall, Accuracy score, and AUC

 *__1.5 Research Questions__*